dangmanhtruong1995/DTMF/README.md

 Unlike many other pieces of modulation/demodulation code on the internet, this one has actually been tested in the wild :)

 An outline of how the code works:
 - The sender converts text to binary, then transmit "0" / "1" DTMF signals (here the timing is 0.3s for tone duration, and 0.1s for silence period between tones ).
 The transmission code is taken from: https://sites.google.com/a/nd.edu/adsp-nik-kleber/home/advanced-digital-signal-processing/project-3-touch-tone .
 Apparently the author used a marginally stable IIR filter to implement a digital oscillator.
+For the header and the ending sequence, I used Barker code length 11 and 13 respectively (-1 is converted into 0)
 - The receiver side first uses 2 ridiculously-high-ordered-and-ridiculously-narrow bandpass filters to extract the "0" and "1" frequency components, respectively:

 filter_order = 1000;